Mohammad-Amin-Asadi/Mohammad-Amin-Asadi.github.io/index.md

 Education and Experience

 I graduated from the "Amirkabir vocational school  Academy of Brilliant Talents" and have been immersed in programming for over 4 years, with a year dedicated to web development.
 For the past 3 years, I've been honing my skills in Python, Computer Vision, and AI.
-I've held various roles, including serving as technical support at [telefonchy](https://telefonchy.com/) the CTO at [WikiQ](https://www.wikiq.co/about-us), teaching at [I3center](https://i3center.com/teacher/%D9%85%D9%87%D9%86%D8%AF%D8%B3-%D9%85%D8%AD%D9%85%D8%AF%D8%A7%D9%85%DB%8C%D9%86-%D8%A7%D8%B3%D8%AF%DB%8C/) and R&D in [Part-AI-Center](https://partdp.ai/en/)
+I've held various roles, including serving as technical support at [telefonchy](https://telefonchy.com/), teaching at [I3center](https://i3center.com/teacher/%D9%85%D9%87%D9%86%D8%AF%D8%B3-%D9%85%D8%AD%D9%85%D8%AF%D8%A7%D9%85%DB%8C%D9%86-%D8%A7%D8%B3%D8%AF%DB%8C/) and R&D in [Part-AI-Center](https://partdp.ai/en/)

 Achievements